 Triangle strips are the simpler of the triangle-based screen objects.
-The standard rectangular screen object is converted to a screen object made from two triangles, placed side by side x'as in the second illustration below.
-Four vertices are created, one for each corner of the screen object.
-Texture coordinates for all four vertices are also be created.
+The standard rectangular screen object is converted to a screen object made from two triangles, placed side by side as in the right-hand illustration below.
+The conversion results in four vertices being created, one for each corner of the screen object.
+Active coordinates (X and Y) are created for each vertex, as are Texture coordinates (X and Y).

-The two illustrations below show the coordinate data for the standard screen object and the triangle strip screen object: The simple screen object only needs one coordinate, the "top, left" coordinate that specifies its origin.
-The coordinates for the other three corners are implied by the width and height.
+The two illustrations below show the coordinate data for the standard rectangular screen object and the triangle strip screen object: